Some things to consider when you’re communicating include:

 - Prioritising: Focusing a conversation on the main content helps ensure the most pressing needs are discussed.
 For example, say “I can hear that there is a lot going on for you right now.
 Can you tell me what the most urgent issue is for you right now, so we can focus on that?”

 Be You Professional Learning

+As an educator, communication skills are an important requirement of your job.
 Effective communication benefits everyone.
 It helps improve relationships, increase understanding, and model positive interactions.